 Reciprocating air compressors use positive displacement, which generates air pressure via two sides that provide either suction or discharge.
-Positive displacement is suitable for compressing small amounts of air at high pressures, and can quickly dissipate the heat from compression.
+Positive displacement is suitable for compressing small amounts of air at high pressures and can quickly dissipate the heat from compression.

-Reciprocating compressors tend to have lower output than others, but they can achieve relatively high pressures.
+Reciprocating compressors tend to have a lower output than others, but they can achieve relatively high pressures.
 Non-lubricated reciprocating compressors will typically use a Teflon piston ring instead of oil.
-The Teflon ring means there’s no need for lubrication for the pistons, rings and cylinders, because the material reduces wear.
+The Teflon ring means there’s no need for lubrication for the pistons, rings and cylinders because the material reduces wear.
 To improve life, these units also tend to opt for aluminum pieces in place of cast iron.

 Teflon rings will need to be replaced regularly, but they present little contamination risk to the compressor.